-The accumulated compensation expenses recorded for the options granted in September 2016 were RMB151.0 million (USD\$22.0 million) as of September 30, 2018, with RMB30.9 million to be recognized thereafter.
+The accumulated compensation expenses recorded for the options granted in September 2016 were RMB156.4 million (US\$22.8 million) as of December 2018, with RMB21.5 million to be recognized thereafter.
+The accumulated compensation expenses recorded for the options granted in October 2018 were RMB40.7 million (US\$5.9 million) as of December 31, 2018, with RMB201.4 million to be recognized thereafter.